 Get that great cookies and cream flavor with these easy Oreo cake pops!
 With only 4 ingredients, this no-bake cake ball recipe is a great bite-sized dessert for parties.

-And when I tell you that the texture is perfect - I mean it is divine.
+- Perfect texture.
 On the outside, you're going to get a crunchy, sweet white chocolate candy shell.
 On the inside, there's a chocolatey, creamy, decadent cookies and cream filling.
 The two elements pair together to make a dessert that's totally delicious.

-And the presentation is so much fun, too!
+- Great for parties.
+The presentation is so much fun!
 Everyone loves grabbing a cake pop (that's why they're so darn popular at Starbucks).
 However, today, we're going to make them for a fraction of the price of the Starbucks variety.

-Love chocolate? 🍫 Give this Quick Oreo Mug Cake recipe or my Easy Chocolate Dip a try, too!
+Love chocolate? 🍫 Give this Quick Oreo Mug Cake recipe or my Easy Chocolate Fondue a try, too!

-- Oreo cookies - The chocolate cookie and cream filling will blend together to make a crunchy, creamy base.
-Of course, use any flavor Oreo cookie you'd like (more ideas below)!
-You can also use chocolate chip cookies in this recipe (you might need to up the cream cheese a little to give the filling a cake ball texture).
+- 35-40 Oreo cookies - The chocolate cookie and cream filling will blend together to make a crunchy, creamy base.
+Of course, use any flavor Oreo cookie you'd like...more ideas below!

-- Cream cheese - this will bind the cookie filling together.
+- 8oz cream cheese - this will bind the cookie filling together.
 If you're trying to lighten the recipe a little bit, you can use light cream cheese with very similar results.

-- White chocolate chips or melts - This will make the crunchy coating for your cake pop.
+- 11oz white chocolate chips or melts - This will make the crunchy coating for your cake pop.
 If you'd rather use milk chocolate, dark chocolate, semi-sweet chocolate, or even peanut butter chips, go for it!

-- Crisco - If you don't have Crisco, butter works too.
+- 1 tablespoon Crisco shortening - If you don't have Crisco, butter works too.
 The Crisco will make your white chocolate smooth and glossy.

 Supplies Needed